A guide will pick you up and drop you off at your accommodations or another convenient location in Whistler.

 All ages welcome, booster seats are available.
 Infant car seats must be supplied and installed by the guest.
 While our guides are dedicated to tracking bears throughout the seasons climatic conditions and food supplies can, from time to time, limit our viewing opportunities.

 Experience the Whistler Olympic Park like it’s your own private oasis as you explore the 2010 Legacy Trail network.
 Immerse yourself in a pristine, intact ecosystem in which mother bears, cubs, and males searching for mates, roam freely and untagged, providing spectacular viewing and photography opportunities.

 4x4 to the top of the Olympic Ski Jumps and brave the gatehouse for a gold-medal view.
 Youll be amazed by the Olympic rings, biathlon, and training facilities, all in the heart of where our resident black bear population eat, sleep, mate and raise their young.
 Experience private lakes, lookouts, waterfalls, bear dens, tracks and tree markings, and feast on berries straight from the bush.

 Whether you pack your camera or just your phone, our guides will help you find the perfect memory to take home.
 From award-winning photographers to geologists, ecologists and even a wildlife veterinarian, Whistler Photo Safaris attracts top guides each season to provide you with an educational and entertaining experience.

 Bear Viewing Tour Details

-Meeting Location is outside the Blackcomb Daylodge, Blackcomb Base, 15 minutes prior to tour start.
+Meeting Location is at the Bear Viewing tent at the Base of Whistler Mountain, opposite the Village Gondola 15 minutes prior to tour start.
 Look for the Bear Viewing sign.
-Yellow flags will mark the meeting location.

 Dress in layers and wear sturdy footwear.
 Bring insect repellent and don’t forget your camera.
 Binoculars are not provided, limited pairs available.